jenniferANT/TravelPlan_project/README.md

 # travel_plan

-A new Flutter project.
+The TravelPlan Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Setup Flutter Enviroment.

 A few resources to get you started if this is your first Flutter project: